-Creating compost in your back yard is simple with this 8 step method.
+Making backyard compost is simple with this 8 step method.

 In just a couple of months, you can use the new soil created by the composted material as garden compost to help feed and grown your backyard garden.

 Worms - an essential part of the compost mix - are also good in the garden, because their excrement is high in nitrogen, plus they aerate soil by tunneling.